openmod/openmod-docs/content/development-guide/services.md

 You can now access this service by injecting `IVehicleClearingService` in e.g. commands, event listeners, your plugin class or other services.

 !!!
 Note
-    Custom services have a different lifetime then plugins.
-Even if your plugin unloads your service will be still alive and used.
+    Custom services have a different lifetime than plugins.
+Even if your plugin unloads, your service will still be alive and used.
     Services are created before plugins load and are destroyed when openmod reloads or the server shuts down.

 ### Service lifetime